 In This Section

 Perspectives on History and Perspectives Daily strongly encourage contributions related to the teaching of history at all educational levels.
-Submissions to Perspectives should be about 1,500 words in length, and endnotes should be kept to a minimum.
-(Citations may be included in the text as hyperlinks.
-Endnotes count toward the total word count.)
+Submissions to Perspectives on History should be about 1,500 words in length.
 Submissions to Perspectives Daily should be about 800–1,000 words.

 Submissions should adhere to three main guidelines.

 - The article should focus as much as possible on students and learning.
 Authors should try to relate their classroom experiences, lesson plans, and/or pedagogical principles to student learning, and to evaluate the effectiveness of the lesson, tool, etc., from students’ points of view.
 Course evaluations may attest to a positive outcome, but their inherent drawbacks are well known.
 For ideas about how to evaluate learning outcomes, consult the resources generated by the AHA’s Tuning project.